-The summer games are fun too, but they don’t have the thrill-factor of the winter games.
 Crews rowing in a straight line just isn’t as exciting to watch as downhill skiing.
-And a diver doing a twisting three-and-a-half into a pool just isn’t as edgy as a guy on skis doing a triple flip with five twists.
+And a diver doing a twisting three-and-a-half into a pool just isn’t as edgy as a guy doing the same triple flip on skis.

 Every two years there’s a massive new event to be planned, a venue to be marketed and a sub-brand to be designed.
 The Olympic rings are the enduring anchor.

 There have been plenty of unfortunate mishaps in the Olympics over the years… Terrorism in Munich in 1972.
 The Soviet boycott of the Los Angeles games in 1984.
 The Tanya Harding thing in 92.
 A bomb explosion in Atlanta in 1996.
-In 2010 the Vancouver Games started on a with a fatal crash in during luge training.
-And now, for the first time, a complete postponement thanks to COVID 19.

-But every time the games suffer a set-back, the Olympic brand bounces back stronger than ever.
+But every time The Games suffer a set-back, the Olympic brand bounces back stronger than ever.
 The brand is perched on such a high pedestal around the world, it’s almost bullet proof.

 Here’s an example: In 1995, the IOC awarded Salt Lake City the Winter Games for 2002.
 As it turned out, the decision was fixed.
 IOC members had taken millions of dollars in bribe money.
 As a result, the top leaders of the Salt Lake Olympic Committee resigned.
 Ten members of the IOC were expelled and 10 more were sanctioned.